What is Maundy Thursday?

 He washes our feet in love and welcomes us to His table of forgiveness.
 And as we draw close, we hear Him remind us of His mandatum novum: “Love one another, just as I have loved you.”

-Love instituted in a meal of forgiveness and redemption.
+Love instituted in a holy meal of forgiveness and redemption.

-If you have the opportunity to attend a Maundy Thursday service tonight, don’t miss out.
-It provides a beautiful glimpse into God’s everlasting love for us.
+If you have the opportunity to attend a Maundy Thursday worship service, don’t miss out.
+Listen to the beautiful message of God’s everlasting love for us.
+Receive Christ’s body and blood with awe and wonder at the new life we have in Him alone.

 Be the Donkey